libxsmm/libxsmm/README.md

 If the call-wrapper is used, an additional runtime statistic becomes available (see [Call Wrapper](documentation/libxsmm_mm.md#call-wrapper)).

-<a name="objdump"></a>**Note**: Setting LIBXSMM_VERBOSE to a negative value dumps each generated JIT kernel to a file (binary) with each file being named like the function name shown in [Intel VTune](documentation/libxsmm_prof.md#intelvtuneamplifier).
+**Note**: Setting LIBXSMM_VERBOSE to a negative value dumps each generated JIT kernel to a file (binary) with each file being named like the function name shown in [Intel VTune](documentation/libxsmm_prof.md#intelvtuneamplifier).
 Disassembly of the raw binary files can be accomplished by:

 ```bash
 objdump -D -b binary -m i386 -M x86-64 [JIT-dump-file]